Peaky Blinders: The Immortal Man — عودة تومي شيلبي من المنفى إلى لغة القرا

 |---|---|---|

-| Official title | Peaky Blinders: The Immortal Man | A title of identity before plot: legacy + survival + cost. |
+| Official title | Peaky Blinders: The Immortal Man | A title of identity before plot: legacy, survival, and cost. |

-| Limited theatrical release | March 6, 2026 | A controlled launch: a limited release logic before scale. |
+| Limited theatrical release | March 6, 2026 | A controlled launch logic before scale. |

-| Global Netflix release | March 20, 2026 | Scale after attention is validated—distribution as strategy. |
+| Global Netflix release | March 20, 2026 | Scale after attention is validated. |

-| Runtime | 112 minutes | Focus is a decision: no room for filler—every scene must do a job. |
+| Runtime | 1h 54m | Focus is a decision: no room for filler. |

-| Director | Tom Harper | Returning to the “original architecture”: same hand, same product DNA. |
+| Director | Tom Harper | Returning to the original architecture: same hand, same product DNA. |

 | Writer | Steven Knight | The system designer decides the limits of the explosion. |

-2) The Plot: 1940… the Blitz, covert missions, and the legacy dilemma
+2) The Plot: 1940, the Blitz, covert missions, and the legacy dilemma

 Time is not a decorative detail.
 1940 means: a city under bombardment, mass fear, compressed timelines, and an enemy you cannot negotiate with the old way.
-Thomas Shelby returns from “voluntary exile” knowing that one wrong move may not only drop a person— it may drop a name.
+Thomas Shelby returns from voluntary exile knowing that one wrong move may not only drop a person.
+It may drop a name.

 3) The CEO returns from exile: why founders come back when the crisis turns existential